 The plate change effect

-Every March, a new registration plate is released.
-The March 2023 plate (23) triggered a wave of new car registrations.
-Three years later — spring 2026 — every one of those vehicles needs its first MOT.
-The same pattern repeats every year, creating a predictable annual surge in demand at testing stations.
+Every March, a new registration plate is released and triggers a wave of new car registrations — March is consistently one of the highest months for new car sales in the UK, often accounting for roughly twice the registrations of an average month.
+Three years later, that entire cohort of cars needs its first MOT at the same time.
+The same pattern repeats every spring, creating a predictable annual surge in demand at testing stations.

 Summer trip preparation